-Water humidifiers are particularly useful when there is a higher requirement for humidification, for example, when the child requires a high minute volume during an acute respiratory illness or post anaesthesia (Klein 1974).
+Water humidifiers are particularly useful when there is a higher requirement for humidification, for example, when the child requires a high minute volume during an acute respiratory illness or post anaesthesia (Raymond, 1995).
 This could be administered via a face mask.

-It is also important that a child with an NPA remains systemically hydrated and practitioners should consider increasing the child’s intake during times of illness such as vomiting, diarrhoea, pyrexia, etc.
+It is also important that a child with a NPA remains systemically hydrated and practitioners should consider increasing the child’s intake during times of illness such as vomiting, diarrhoea, pyrexia etc.

-Liaison must take place with the child’s local hospital and/or community team after insertion and an equipment list faxed to them (Appendix 3 (PDF)).
+Liaison must take place with the child’s local hospital and/or community team after insertion and an equipment list faxed to them (Appendix 5).

-A child with a NPA may be discharged home whenever their condition is stable and when the parents/carers have been trained and are deemed competent to care for the NPA independently (Appendix 4 (PDF)).
+A child with a NPA may be discharged home whenever their condition is stable and when the parents or carers have been trained to care for the NPA independently (Appendix 6).